ArloSoftware/arlowp-plugin/readme.txt

 = Can I use my existing WordPress theme? =

 Yes!
-The Arlo Training and Event Management plugin works out-of-the-box with nearly every WordPress theme.
+The Arlo Training Management plugin works out-of-the-box with nearly every WordPress theme.
 But if you want to customize, you have to use a 3rd party plugin to add external css to your site.

 = Can I use the plugin without an Arlo platform? =